 Start here: Couch to 5K Training Plan >>

 2) One Change at a Time

-It’s so tempting to make the grand proclamation that you are now only going to drink green smoothies for breakfast, you’ll be following a 16 hour intermittent fasting protocol and going to the gym every morning.
+It’s so tempting to make the grand proclamation that you’re now only going to drink green smoothies for breakfast, you’ll be following a 16 hour intermittent fasting protocol and going to the gym every morning.

 At 5AM, after 4 hours of sleep, that first day workout sounds less appealing than a giant cinnamon roll.

-Like switching to oatmeal from frosted flakes or drinking 64 oz of water or walking over to co-workers instead of instant messaging.
+Like switching to oatmeal from frosted flakes or drinking 64 oz of water or walking over to co-workers desk instead of instant messaging.

 Checkout more how this whole one little change at a time thing works >>

 Along with small changes, let’s talk about not going for gold on day one.